chromium/chromium/chrome/browser/chromeos/net/network_diagnostics/README.md

 After a routine has completed running, it provides:
 1. A [RoutineVerdict].
-2. A list of problems detected by the routine.
+1. A list of routine specific problems detected.
-  1. The LanConnectivity routine does not provide a list of problems.
-It only provides a `RoutineVerdict`.
+    * If a routine does not run, the associated list of problems is empty.
-  2. If a routine does not run, the associated list of problems (if provided) is empty.
+1. A timestamp of when the routine completed.

 ## Breaking down the routines by connectivity level